Banking

 The sheet should answer practical questions quickly:

-• Where are the lease, mortgage, car title, and other important documents?
+- Where are the lease, mortgage, car title, will, and other important documents?

 Keep it boring.
 A useful sheet is not a memoir, a budget, or a financial plan.
-It is a directory.
+It is a directory that a stressed person can read in five minutes.

 What to include

-Add bills and household services: utilities, internet, phone plans, streaming, software, storage units, childcare, tuition, memberships, and subscriptions that would keep charging if nobody canceled them.
+Add bills and household services.
+Capture utilities, internet, phone plans, streaming, software, storage units, childcare, tuition, professional memberships, and any other subscription that would keep charging if nobody canceled it.
+For each one, note the rough monthly amount and which account it pulls from.

-Add insurance: health, auto, renters, homeowners, life, disability, umbrella, and pet policies if you have them.
-Include carrier names, policy numbers if you are comfortable, renewal months, and agent or service phone numbers.
+Add insurance.
+Cover health, auto, renters or homeowners, life, disability, umbrella, and pet policies.
+Include carrier names, policy numbers if you are comfortable, renewal months, and the claims phone number, not just the agent.

-Add tax and legal contacts: tax preparer, payroll portal, benefits portal, attorney, estate documents, business records, and where prior returns are stored.
+Add tax and legal contacts.
+The tax preparer, payroll portal, benefits portal, attorney, where the will and any estate documents live, business records, and where prior tax returns are stored.
+If you have a power of attorney or healthcare proxy, note who holds the signed copies.

-For shared households, include who owns each account, who is authorized, and which account pays each bill.
+For shared households, write down who owns each account, who is an authorized user, and which account pays which bill.
+The most painful gap people discover later is not knowing whether an account was joint, individual, or beneficiary-designated.

 What not to include

-Avoid writing full Social Security numbers, full card numbers, or sensitive account details unless you have a secure storage method.
-The sheet should help someone find the source of truth, not create a new identity-theft risk.
+Avoid writing full Social Security numbers, full account numbers, or full card numbers unless the sheet itself is stored in a safe or encrypted file.
+The sheet should help someone find the source of truth, not create a new identity-theft risk if it ends up in the wrong drawer.

 Where to keep it

-Keep a printed copy somewhere secure at home, such as a locked drawer, safe, or folder with other important documents.
-If you keep a digital version, store it somewhere encrypted or protected.
+Keep a printed copy somewhere secure at home: a locked drawer, a small fire-resistant safe, or a folder kept with other important documents.
+If you keep a digital version, store it in an encrypted note, a password manager’s secure note, or an encrypted folder, not in plain text on your desktop or in unprotected cloud storage.

-Tell one trusted person that it exists and where to find it.
-The sheet is only useful if the right person can access it when needed.
+Tell one trusted person that the sheet exists and where to find it.
+A perfect sheet that nobody knows about is the same as no sheet at all.

 When to update it

-Update it sooner after moving, opening or closing accounts, changing jobs, refinancing, buying insurance, getting married, separating, having a child, starting a business, or taking over finances for a parent.
+Update it sooner after any of these: moving, opening or closing an account, changing jobs, refinancing, buying or changing insurance, getting married, separating or divorcing, having a child, starting a business, or taking over finances for a parent.
+These are the events that make old info sheets dangerous, because they look correct and are not.

 The goal is not perfection.
-The goal is for someone you trust to avoid financial chaos on an already hard day.
+The goal is for someone you trust to avoid financial chaos on what is already a hard day.